KhaledCS1/holbertonschool-hbnb/part1/README.md

 - See `package_diagram.mmd` for the detailed Mermaid.js diagram
 - See `uml_package_diagram.mmd` for the UML package diagram
 - See `architecture_notes.md` for detailed explanations

+## Task 1: Detailed Class Diagram for Business Logic Layer

+The class diagram for the Business Logic Layer shows the detailed structure of the core entities and their relationships.

+### Key Entities
+- **BaseModel**: Abstract base class providing common attributes (id, created_at, updated_at)
+- **User**: Manages user accounts and authentication
+- **Place**: Represents properties that can be listed
+- **Review**: Handles user reviews for places
+- **Amenity**: Manages amenities that can be associated with places

+### Relationships
+- Inheritance: All entities inherit from BaseModel
+- User owns Place (1 to many)
+- User writes Review (1 to many)
+- Place has Review (1 to many)
+- Place has Amenity (many to many)

+See `class_diagram.mmd` for the detailed UML class diagram and `class_diagram_notes.md` for comprehensive explanations.